lgp171188/launchpad/lib/lp/code/stories/webservice/xx-code-import.rst

     >>> print(representation['date_last_successful'])
     None

-We can also create an import targetting a source package.
+We can also create an import targeting a source package.

     >>> login(ANONYMOUS)
     >>> source_package_url = (